goodrobots/devFrame/docs/_docs/21-ardupilot-setup.md

   - Amp/volt: 36.3636

 - Reboot the PixRacer
-- Plug in flight battery and check values in Mission Planner.
+- Plug in your flight battery and check values in Mission Planner.

 Note - In order to obtain correct voltage and current values it is important to [calibrate](https://ardupilot.org/copter/docs/common-power-module-configuration-in-mission-planner.html#calibration) your power module.
 A power analyzer, or similar device, will be required.
 The video on the wiki shows how to measure current with props reversed.
 If you use that method please be careful.
 {: .notice--primary}